Setup for the integration tests

 The integration tests can be started in two ways:

-2. yarn cypress open starts an interactive window where you can run, visually observe and debug the tests.
-This mode is especially useful when developing new tests and finding bugs.
+the tests start only in the console without visual feedback.
+This mode is helpful if the focus is on execution.
+For example, with a Jenkins pipeline. - yarn cypress open` starts an interactive window where you can execute, visually observe and debug the tests.
+This mode is particularly helpful when developing new tests and finding errors.